Contents

 There is no formal audio guide; however, staff provide information about points of interest as you pass by.

-Is there a child fare for Seine River hop-on-hop-off cruise tickets?
+Is there a child fare for Seine River Hop-on Hop-off cruise tickets?

 Yes, children aged 3 to 15 benefit from a reduced fare, while children under 3 can ride for free.